Introduction to International Services Entities (ISEs)

 An international services entity (ISE) is a business that mainly serves non-residents of Jersey and is therefore exempted from GST.

-As an ISE:
+As an International Service Entity:

-- your business pays a flat rate annual fee rather than accounting for GST in the normal way (ie by quarterly GST returns)
+- your business pays a flat rate annual fee rather than accounting for GST in the normal way

 - trust company businesses

 - business and fund functionaries

 - unregulated funds and companies / partnerships and trustees of trusts that do not form a link in a value chain leading to consumption of goods or services by individuals resident in Jersey

 If a business doesn't register as an ISE

 Becoming an ISE is optional, and if your business decides not to register the normal GST rules apply:

 A business cannot be registered for GST and be an ISE.